SecUSo/privacy-friendly-dame/README.md

 ## Motivation

-As it is part of the Privacy Friendly Apps developed by the SECUSO research group of the Technische Universtität Darmstadt in Germany it is optimized due to user's privacy.
+As it is part of the Privacy Friendly Apps developed by the SECUSO research group of the Karlsruhe Institute of Technology it is optimized due to user's privacy.

 ## Download and more Information

-Further development requires Android Studio, we recommend to use at least version 3.1.0
+Further development requires Android Studio, we recommend to use the latest version.

 ### API Reference

 Mininum SDK: 21
-Target SDK: 26
+Target SDK: 28

 ## License

 Privacy Friendly Checkers is licensed under the GPLv3.
-Copyright (C) 2017-2018  Maksim Melnik, Marc Schneider
+Copyright (C) 2017-2019  Maksim Melnik, Marc Schneider

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by